 New Head Office

-Bladex was the first Latin American bank to sign a risk-sharing facility with the International Financial Corporation (IFC) of up to US$350 million to enable enhanced access to trade finance for key commodities businesses in Latin America, thus contributing to regional food security.
+In 2014 Bladex was the first Latin American bank to sign a risk-sharing facility with the International Financial Corporation (IFC) of up to US$350 million to enable enhanced access to trade finance for key commodities businesses in Latin America, thus contributing to regional food security.

 Bladex's "Fundación Crece Latinoamérica" began operations in support of the communities where we work.